osmandapp/docs/content/osmand/plugins/parking.md

 1. Tap **{% data variables.ios-values.actions %}**.
 2. Tap **{% data variables.ios-values.add_parking_short %}**.
 3. Consider time limits in the opened {% data variables.ios-values.parking_marker %} dialog.

-    - If needed, enable **{% data variables.ios-values.time_limited %}**, and establish the following:
+If a time limit is needed, enable the **{% data variables.ios-values.time_limited %}** option, and establish the following:

-            - expected time to end parking;
+    - time when to end parking;
-            - notification for the Calendar app.
+    - reminder for the Calendar app.

-4. Tap **Save**.
+4. Tap **Save** to close the context menu and save the point.

 ![Select Parking in Actions in iOS](/assets/images/plugins/parking/ios_set_p_point2.png)  ![Set Parking point in iOS](/assets/images/plugins/parking/ios_set_p_point3_.png)